Featured Highlights for OEB22

 Natalia Kmiec-Braun is a seasoned corporate trainer with strong academic background in teaching and languages.
 In Accenture, her main areas of focus include Change Management, Learning & Development and Communications.
 She is a part of the Talent Development & Learning Team, where she designs and develops learning experiences for her clients.
 As a member of the Storytelling Team, she focuses on workshop delivery and on tailoring messages for specific audiences.

-Teaching for the Future: 10 Hands-On Teaching Tools to Boost Creativity & Innovation for our Accelerating WorldDescription
+Teaching for the Future: 10 Hands-On Teaching Tools to Boost Creativity & Innovation for Our Accelerating WorldDescription

-Date Thursday, Nov 24 Time –
+Date Thursday, Nov 24 Time – Room Rook

-Teaching for the Future: 10 Hands-On Teaching Tools to Boost Creativity & Innovation for our Accelerating World
+Teaching for the Future: 10 Hands-On Teaching Tools to Boost Creativity & Innovation for Our Accelerating World

 This hands-on How To session is designed to equip participants with practical tools and approaches to learn at least 10 well-tested, effective, interactive classroom methods for teaching creativity and innovative thinking, and you will directly experience 3 - 4 of them through brief interactive exercises that the speaker will facilitate.
 You will also get an understanding of a how a framework for innovation in our accelerating world (viability, desirability, feasibility) can help you and your organisation plan future L&D endeavors.